webdude21/PhotoContest/README.md

 ================

 - Show users the current rankings of the contestants (transperancy)
-- Add canonical pages for contestants (now there's a diferrence between http & https)
+- Add canonical pages for contestants (now there's a difference between HTTP & HTTPS)
+- Optional side banner for advertising